 It is hard to predict how long the process will take.
 Factors that affect the length of your case will be the number of plaintiffs filing, the type of lawsuit, the number of defendants, the complexity of facts in the case, and the court’s caseload.

 Our Mesothelioma Lawyers Can Help You Pursue an Asbestos Cancer Lawsuit

-At Slater & Zurz LLP, our qualified mesothelioma attorneys understand the far-reaching impact mesothelioma and other asbestos-related illnesses can have on both you and your loved ones.
+At Slater & Zurz LLP, our qualified personal injury lawyers understand the far-reaching impact mesothelioma and other asbestos-related illnesses can have on both you and your loved ones.
 We want you to know that our accomplished legal team is here to help you fight for justice and obtain the compensation you need for your medical expenses, ongoing treatment, lost wages, and the protection of your family’s future.

 We pledge to hold those responsible for your illness accountable for their actions.
 Our dedicated attorneys will fight skillfully and aggressively to obtain the resolution you deserve.
 We will also provide you and your family with our thoughtful guidance during the process and continue to offer our support after we resolve your case.

-To learn more about pursuing compensation in an Ohio asbestos cancer lawsuit, please don’t hesitate to contact our firm to schedule a FREE consultation.
+To learn more about pursuing compensation in an Ohio asbestos cancer lawsuit, please don’t hesitate to contact our personal injury law firm to schedule a FREE consultation.
 We are here for you anytime day or night.
-You can reach us by calling (888) 534-4850 or contacting us online.
+You can reach us by calling 888.534.4850 or contacting us online.